anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align="center"> <img src="../figures/ch03-model-sfc-data-flow.png" alt="Data steering in Service Function Chain" Title="Data steering in Service Function Chain" width="45%"/></p>
 <p align ="center"><b>Figure 3-11c:</b> Data steering in Service Function Chain</p>

 - SFC classifier detects the traffic flow based on classification policies.
-For example, to enable SGi-Lan feature as SFC, UPF acts as SFC classifier.
-UPF receives the classification policies from PCF (via SMF) as traffic steering policies.
+For example, to enable SGi-Lan feature as SFC,  5G User plane function (UPF) acts as SFC classifier.
+UPF receives the classification policies from 5G Policy control function (PCF) as traffic steering policies.
 - SFC classifier applies the SFC encapsulation (e.g., SCH, NSH) and routes traffic towards SFF, acts as entry point to SFP.
 The SFC Encapsulation provides, at a minimum, SFP identification, and is used by the SFC-aware functions, such as the SFF and SFC-aware SFs.
 - SFF based on SFC encapsulation routes the traffic to SF for service functionalities.
 - SF updates the SFC encapsulation based on its policies for further services.